-- It is the Headteacher's role to implement the school's Equality Policy and Plan and they are supported by the governing body in doing so. - It is the Headteacher's role to ensure that all staff are aware of the Equality Policy and Plan, and that teachers apply these guidelines fairly in all situations. - The Headteacher ensures that all appointment panels give due regard to this Plan, so that no one is discriminated against when it comes to employment or training opportunities. - The Headteacher promotes the principle of equal opportunity when developing the curriculum, and promotes respect for other people and equal opportunities to participate in all aspects of school life. - The Headteacher treats all incidents of unfair treatment and any incidents of bullying or discrimination, including racist incidents, with due seriousness.
+- It is the Headteacher's role to implement the school's equality policy and objectives and they are supported by the governing body in doing so. - It is the Headteacher's role to ensure that all staff are aware of the equality policy and objectives, and that teachers apply these guidelines fairly in all situations. - The Headteacher ensures that all appointment panels give due regard to this policy, so that no one is discriminated against when it comes to employment or training opportunities. - The Headteacher promotes the principle of equal opportunity when developing the curriculum, and promotes respect for other people and equal opportunities to participate in all aspects of school life. - The Headteacher treats all incidents of unfair treatment and any incidents of bullying or discrimination, including racist incidents, with due seriousness.